 A reusable gift box or just a practical lidded box to use at home.

-Have fun and feel free to share your pics and experiences in the comments.
+Have fun and feel free to share your experiences in the comments.